interactivetech/HPE-Nvidia-Vista-3D/docs/VISTA3D_SETUP.md

 The `setup.py` script now includes a complete Vista3D setup mode (`--setup-vista3d`) that will:

+### **VISTA3D Model Capabilities & Limitations**

+**Important Note**: The VISTA3D model does not segment the entire brain because it was specifically trained and intended for segmenting body structures and lesions in 3D Computed Tomography (CT) images.
+While it supports segmenting many anatomical structures, it was not developed or trained on the necessary datasets for a full, detailed brain segmentation, which is a complex and specialized task in medical imaging.

+**Model Focus Areas**:
+- Abdominal and thoracic organ segmentation
+- Vascular structure identification
+- Body lesion detection and segmentation
+- Soft tissue and bone structure analysis (excluding detailed brain anatomy)

+### **Setup Process**

+The automated setup will:

 1. ✅ Check system requirements (Ubuntu, sudo access)
 2. ✅ Verify NVIDIA GPU and drivers
 3. ✅ Install Docker (if not present)